Infineon/cli-optiga-trust-x/README.md

 In the *simpleTest_Client.c* code ~ line number 53-63.
 List the macro for changing following input:

 - CA_CERT               *\<CA Certificate filename. if CA cert is chain ensure all cert is in the chain\>*
 - ENGINE_NAME    *\<Engine name.
-Not important for Client as Client is not using Trust X\>*
+Not important for Client as Client is not using OPTIGA™ Trust X\>*
 - DEFAULT_IP         *\<IP address of the server\>*
 - DEFAULT_PORT   *\<Port to use for connection\>*
 - SECURE_COMM   *\<SSL Protocol to be used TLS/DTLS\>*

-## Known issues
+## Troubleshooting

 ### Unable to send GPIO signal in Raspberry without sudo

-In the Trust X pal Linux library, you may encounter error "Failed to open gpio .......".
-This prevent the host from send a reset to the Trust X. To work around this used the sudo command.
+In the OPTIGA™ Trust X pal Linux library, you may encounter error "Failed to open gpio .......".
+This prevent the host from send a reset to the OPTIGA™ Trust X. To work around this used the sudo command.

-Without resetting Trust X, it may fail at time and require to be reset or user needs to run the command again.
+Without resetting OPTIGA™ Trust X, it may fail at time and require to be reset or user needs to run the command again.

-### Sporadic hang or segment fault seem when using Trust X OpenSSL Engine
+### Sporadic hang or segment fault seem when using the OpenSSL Engine

-When sporadic hanging or segment fault is seem when using the Trust X OpenSSL engine (Especially after modification of the engine code).
+When sporadic hanging or segment fault is seem when using the OpenSSL engine (Especially after modification of the engine code).
 Ensure that the pal_os_event.c patch is implemented.
-In the engine code ensure that trustx_disarm_timer(); is call after any Trust X library API is used.
+In the engine code ensure that trustx_disarm_timer(); is call after any OPTIGA™ Trust X library API is used.

 ### At time displace may shown miss-align